-At the League of Education Voters (LEV), we recognize all of the hard work that you do toward improving public education across Washington state.
+At League of Education Voters, we recognize all of the hard work that you do toward improving public education across Washington state.

 We are pleased to announce our Education Advocate of the Month for November: Patty Shastany.
 Read about her advocacy for early childhood education.

 Patty Shastany serves as a coach in Spokane for the Early Achievers program, which improves the quality of early learning in Washington state.
 As an Early Achievers coach, she spends most of her time in the field at childcare programs to work with directors and teachers to improve the quality of care for children.
 Since 2012, she has facilitated a monthly meeting for childcare owners and directors to build relationships and support each other in improving program quality.
 As part of that work, early learning professionals have advocated for effective, realistic regulations, and better funding to support quality improvements.
 Patty’s organizing paved the way for the statewide Washington Childcare Centers Association (WCCA).
 “I am most proud of the relationships I have built,” she says, “especially with people who want to make the world better for kids.”